Rex-Micky/Better_Mace-Minecraft-Datapack/README.md

 ## **⚙️ How to Install**

-1. Download the latest version of the datapack from the [Releases](https://github.com/Rex-Micky/YourRepo/releases) page.
+1. Download the zip file of the Datapack from this page.
 2. Find your Minecraft world's save folder.
 3. Drop the downloaded `.zip` file into the `datapacks` folder inside your world save.
 4. If you are in the world, run the command `/reload`.
 If you are just starting the world, the datapack will load automatically.